 The best loan repayment strategy for an anesthesiologist

-In our experience advising with nearly 4,000 clients on over $1 billion in student loans, we’ve found that anesthesiologists have three solid options to pay back their loans:
+In our experience advising on over $2.6 billion in student loans, we’ve found that anesthesiologists have three solid options to pay back their loans:

 1. Pay off their loans aggressively with a goal of being debt free in 10 years or less.
 This approach could involve refinancing student loans if it would lower their interest rate and they could afford the payment.
 This plan could work for anesthesiologists in private practice with a low debt-to-income ratio.